 What is rest?

 Rest seems like such an obvious concept but alas, as with most or all things in this complex universe that we inhabit, it is not really such a simple concept.
 We tend to think that e.g. sitting is resting, which I guess is one of the reasons why Cumulative Upper Limb Trauma (so-called Repetitive Strain Injury) is often not taken seriously.
 Sitting actually puts quite a lot of pressure through the back because in order to maintain this posture our bodies are resisting the forces of gravity.
 Likewise with mental cumulative trauma injuries, it is easy to think that the best way to deal with them is to do less, whereas the reality is that more activity may be beneficial in certain cases.
+A lot of stress is ‘silent stress’ so we can think we are resting when we are not (see discussion about silent stress on this page).
 How can we resolve this complexity within rest?
 We need a science of rest, let’s call it ‘Restology’.
 In the meantime, these are my thoughts on Restology…

 Read the page about Repetitive Strain Injury for some examples of how recovery time can be used to avoid or manage RSI.